quibble-dev/Quibble/README.md

 # Quibble

 Quibble is a place for real conversations, where opinions thrive and diverse voices are celebrated.
-We’re reimagining what online discussions can be, focusing on genuine engagement and a respectful, ad-free experience.
+We’re re-imagining what online discussions can be, focusing on genuine engagement and a respectful, ad-free experience.

 ## Project Structure